1999 UEFA Champions League final: Second half

 The German team started the second half in a more positive mood, with Jancker forcing a save from Schmeichel within a minute after the restart.
 Basler was proving to be Bayern's most dangerous player, first firing a 30-yard shot towards goal and then setting up a header for Babbel, who missed the ball entirely.
 United put together an attack when, after a healthy period of possession, Giggs crossed towards Blomqvist, who could only knock the ball over the bar after a desperate stretch.
-Another chance for Basler prompted Ferguson to bring on Sheringham.
+Another chance for Basler prompted Ferguson to bring on Sheringham for Blomquist which resulted in a return to the more common formation of Giggs on the left (having started right-wing), with Beckham moving from an uncommon central to his more familiar right midfield position.
+Yorke dropped further back into a central midfield position.
 Hitzfeld responded with a substitution of his own, bringing on Mehmet Scholl, who immediately set up Effenberg for a long-range shot that went narrowly wide.
 Schmeichel kept his side in the game when tipping another Effenberg shot over the bar after 75 minutes.
 Scholl then almost scored from a delicate 20-yard chip after a run from Basler, but the ball bounced back off the post and into Schmeichel's arms.
-With the game seemingly drifting away from the English side, Ferguson introduced Solskjær with 10 minutes remaining.
+With the game seemingly drifting away from the English side, Ferguson introduced Solskjær to replace Cole with 10 minutes remaining.
 The substitute immediately forced Kahn into a diving save with a header; it was the closest United had come to scoring all game.
 A minute later, Bayern missed a chance to secure the trophy, when an overhead kick from Jancker came off the crossbar.
 As the game crept into the last five minutes, United's two substitutes forced Kahn into more saves, firstly through a Sheringham volley and then from another Solskjær header.